stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 As previously mentioned the process of selecting the physical device is slightly messy due to the inter-dependencies between the Vulkan instance, the rendering surface and the presentation queue.
 This is exacerbated by the mechanism Vulkan uses to select the work queues - this essentially requires the same logic to be applied twice: once to select the physical device with the required queue capabilities, and again to retrieve each queue from the resultant logical device.

 After trying several approaches we settled on the design described below which determines each queue family as a _side-effect_ of selecting the physical device in one operation (the same approach as that used in the tutorial).
-Generally we would avoid such a design that could lead to unpleasant surprises, but at least the nastier aspects are self-contained and the resultant API is relatively simple from the perspective of the user.
+Generally we would avoid side effects which can lead to unpleasant surprises, but at least the nastier aspects are self-contained and the resultant API is relatively simple from the perspective of the user.

 ### Selector